Welcome to the Roton Quantum Model - a rotational resonance framework

 -

-What — Local Energy Density Oscillations (LEDOs)
+What — Localized Energy Density Oscillations (LEDOs)

 -